flatironinstitute/spikeforest/doc/join-spikeforest-download-channel.md

-## Joining the spikeforest-download kachery-p2p channel
+## Joining the spikeforest channel

 After you have set up and installed a kachery daemon on your computer, you can join the spikeforest channel by configuring your node on kacheryhub.org.